They say that life is full of ups and downs. But lately, you’ve been wondering where the ups are.

 You also learn to accept things as they are, instead of trying to change them.

-Meditation helps you become aware of your emotions and how they affect your behavior.
+Meditation practices such as the free guided one above help you become aware of your emotions and how they affect your behavior.
 It teaches you to recognize when you are feeling stressed or anxious and gives you tools to cope with these emotions.

 On a physiological level, meditation decreases depression symptoms by lowering the amount of the stress hormone cortisol.